maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_4](./images/build/frame/attach_endstoppers_y_axis_4.jpg)

 A bradawl and a hammer were then used to make indentations at the center of the holes.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
-The end-stop mount was then attached to the inside of the upper frame using 2 20 mm M5 screws.
+The end-stop mount was then attached to the inside of the upper frame using 2x 20 mm M5 screws (**S12**).

 ![attach_endstoppers_y_axis_5](./images/build/frame/attach_endstoppers_y_axis_5.jpg)